CaioValcazara/AWS-Lambda/README.md

 ## 1) Create a S3 bucket:

-  Access Amazon S3 > Create Bucket > Give the bucket a name > leave the default settings for now
+  Process: Access Amazon S3 -> Create Bucket -> Give the bucket a name -> leave the default settings for now.

+  This step creates a bucket on S3 which will be used to store objects that will be notify when injested.

 ## 2) Manage Roles on IAM (Identity Access Management) to access to S3 and SES:

-  Access IAM > Roles > Create Role > Select AWS Service > On the use case menu, select Lambda > Next > Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.
+  Process: Access IAM > Roles > Create Role > Select AWS Service > On the use case menu, select Lambda > Next > Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.

   This step creates a role for our Lambda function and determines which service it need to have access (Least Privilege Access).